I ran into this colorful infographic depicting the digital marketing funnel the other day and thought I’d share it with you.

 - Content marketing – to create content worthy of sharing

-- Building a community – who shares as part of the tit for tat of the community
+- Building a community – that shares as part of the tit for tat of the community

-Add in a little traditional digital advertising through banners and PPC and you’ve got the beginnings of a great funnel.
+Add in a little traditional digital advertising through display, social media advertising, and PPC and you’ve got the beginnings of a great funnel.

 Obviously, analyzing your success across these tasks is important for your ultimate success and KPIs (key performance indicators) act as metrics to monitor your programs.

 Once prospects find your site, the trick is to keep them there and keep them coming back.
-Recommendation agents are particularly good at helping visitors discover suitable products.
-Amazon is probably the granddaddy at this with their simple recommendation agent that recommends other books viewed by folks who bought the book you’re viewing.
+Recommendation agents are particularly good at helping visitors discover suitable products after an initial visit.
+Amazon is probably the granddaddy of this with its simple recommendation agent that recommends other books and products related to those viewed by folks who bought the book or products you’re viewing.
 Netflix has a more sophisticated recommendation agent that finds movies based on your rating of movies you’ve already watched.

 Enticing visitors to sign up for your email newsletter provides additional opportunities to reach them once they’ve left your site.

-Salesforce.com estimates that consumers are 75% of the way to making their decision to buy your brand BEFORE they ever visit your store or see a sales rep. Thus, it’s critical to address all their issues on your website and use influence strategies effectively throughout the site.
+Salesforce.com estimates that consumers are 75% of the way to making their decision to buy your brand BEFORE they ever visit your store or see a sales rep. Thus, crafting content and sharing that content across social platforms goes a long way toward helping to make a sale.

 Make the sale.
 Take as many clicks out of the selling process as possible and only ask for information critical for completing the transaction.
-Remember, this is a close.
-And, once someone is ready to buy — consummate the deal.
+Remember, this is a close, so, once someone is ready to buy — consummate the deal.
 You can get more information if you’d like AFTER they’ve closed.

 And, like any good salesperson, don’t leave without getting referrals.
 Ask that they share their purchase with their social networks to gain tacit endorsements among their social graph.
 For instance, Groupon offers to refund your purchase if you get 3 friends to buy it.
 That’s a great incentive to share.